Release-Candidate/vscode-ocaml-expect-inline/CONTRIBUTING.md

   - parse the output of the test
   - if a test failed, set the 'test message' to the output of the failed test

+If a source file has been opened or saved - see function `parseTextDocument` in file [./src/parse_source.ts](./src/parse_source.ts):

+- parse the source file for a list of tests
+- check the parent directories of the source file for a dune configuration file `dune`
+- parse the dune configuration file for a library definition
+- set the path to the test runner for this library and source file
+- add, update or remove tests in the Test Explorer's tree view

 ## Setup

 - install [yarn](https://yarnpkg.com/getting-started/install).